- Search The Registry

 - Street Team Youth Programs

 - My Account

-To comply with 5 of the Voting Rights Act of 1965 - which prohibits a covered jurisdiction from implementing changes in a "standard, practice, or procedure with respect to voting" without federal authorization - North Carolina submitted to the Attorney General a congressional reapportionment plan with one majority-Black district.
+To comply with 5 of the Voting Rights Act of 1965 - which prohibits a covered jurisdiction from implementing changes in a "standard, practice, or procedure concerning voting" without federal authorization - North Carolina submitted to the Attorney General a congressional reapportionment plan with one majority-Black district.
 The Attorney General objected to the plan because a second district could have been created to give effect to minority voting strength in the State's south-central to southeastern region.
 The State's revised plan contained a second majority-Black district in the north-central region.

 Argued on April 20th of that year, the three-judge District Court held that it lacked subject matter jurisdiction over the federal appellees.
 It also dismissed the complaint against the state appellees, finding, among other things, that, under United Jewish Organizations of Williamsburgh, Inc. v.
 Carey, 430 U.S. 144 (UJO), appellants had failed to state an equal protection claim.
-This was because favoring minority voters was not discriminatory in the constitutional sense, and the plan did not lead to proportional underrepresentation of white voters statewide.
+This was because favoring minority voters was not discriminatory in the constitutional sense, and the plan did not lead to the proportional underrepresentation of white voters statewide.
 [509 U.S. 630, 2].

 Yes, the Shaw case fought voter suppression.
-The Court held that although North Carolina's reapportionment plan was racially neutral on its face, the resulting district shape was bizarre enough to suggest that it constituted an effort to separate voters into different districts based on race.
-The unusual district, while perhaps created by noble intentions, seemed to exceed what was reasonably necessary to avoid racial imbalances.
+The Court held that although North Carolina's reapportionment plan was racially neutral, the resulting district shape was bizarre enough to suggest that it constituted an effort to separate voters into different districts based on race.
+The unusual district, perhaps created by noble intentions, seemed to exceed what was reasonably necessary to avoid racial imbalances.
 After concluding that the residents' claim did give rise to an equal protection challenge, the Court remanded - adding that in the absence of contradictory evidence, the District Court would have to decide whether or not some compelling governmental interest justified North Carolina's plan.